psy-farrell/computational-modelling/docs/errata/index.md

 p.
 95: The first line should refer to parameters *m* and *a* of the Wald model (not parameters *m* and *s*).
 [Thanks to Daniel Kraußer]

+### 5. Combining Information from Multiple Participants

+pp. 110--111: Listing 5.1 and surrounding text refer to `dat` as having participants in rows, and data in columns.
+The reverse is true: each column is a participant, so that `dat` has `nobs` rows and `nsubj` columns.
+[Thanks to Chris Street of University of Huddersfield]

 ### 7. Bayesian Parameter Estimation